-Where a child continues to make less than expected progress, despite interventions, they receive highly personalised interventions to accelerate their progress and enable them to achieve their full potential.
+Where a child continues to make less than expected progress academically or socially, emotionally behaviourally, despite interventions, they receive highly personalised interventions to accelerate their progress and emotional resilience and enable them to achieve their full potential holistically.
 When appropriate, specialist outside agency support is sought.
 The SENCo and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
-At this stage it may be appropriate to initiate an Early Help Assessment (see Appendix 2).
-If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Educational Health and Care Needs Assessment (EHCP: see Appendix 2) from the Local Authority.
+At this stage it may be appropriate to initiate an Early Help Assessment (see Appendix ii).
+If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Educational Health and Care Needs Assessment (EHCP: see Appendix ii) from the Local Authority.
 Parents can also request and EHC Needs Assessment.
 Information for this process can be obtained from Northumberland County Council.